rivm-syso/SBooScripts/vignettes/x.-Solver-use.md

 ### Use the steady state solver probabilistically

 To demonstrate the use of the steady state probabilistc solver we will initialize the World for microplastics first.

-When the World is initialized for particulates or plastics, the emissions go to the "S", "A" and/or "P" species (this is unlike emissions for molecules, where the emissions go to the "U" species).
+When the World is initialized for particulates or plastics, the emissions go to the “S”, “A” and/or “P” species (this is unlike emissions for molecules, where the emissions go to the “U” species).

 | Abbreviation | Full species name |
 |--------------|-------------------|